 HEOA Compliance: Students' Right to Know

 In accordance with Federal Regulations by the Higher Education Opportunity Act (HEOA) of 2008, Medaille College has made available consumer information to prospective and enrolled students.
-The Office of Research, Grants and Assessment has created this page to provide the information in one convenient location.
+The Office of Institutional Research and Assessment has created this page to provide the information in one convenient location.
 Please view our Higher Education Opportunity Act Federal Disclosure/Reporting Requirement below:

 Browse by category: